hres/formulary/process/SOP.md

     [QAfiles](https://github.com/hres/formulary/tree/folder_reorg/QAfiles)
     and email QA group

-### Generation
+### Release generation

-Before running generation, changes from the QA team are incoporated in the following manners:
+Before running release generation, changes from the QA team are incorporated in the following manners:

   - Assign new tm code to some of the TM concepts in the TM\_filter\_master.csv

-  - Add previously published MPs (products being made dormant or cancelled post market),to whitelist (ccdd-mp-whitelist-draft.csv), so those products will be returned to the CCDD generation as ‘Inactive’
+  - Add previously published MPs (products being made dormant or canceled post market),to whitelist (ccdd-mp-whitelist-draft.csv), so those products will be returned to the CCDD generation as ‘Inactive’

   - Assign MP products which have the same MP formal name with descriptors (ccdd-mp-brand-override-draft.csv)